dinuxbg/gnupru/README.md

-# This is a port of the GNU GCC and Binutils to the TI PRU I/O processor.
+# Port of GNU GCC and Binutils for the TI PRU I/O processor.

 ## Introduction
-This is a port of the PRU I/O CPU core that is present in TI Sitara AM33xx SoCs.
+This is a GCC/Binutils port for the PRU I/O CPU core that is present in TI Sitara AM33xx SoCs.
 Older PRU core versions are not supported because, frankly, all I have is a beaglebone.

 This initial release is preliminary and just a proof-of-concept.
 It might have some serious bugs, so be warned.
 That said, go ahead and try it :) I routinely do basic sanity checks with the two given examples: blinking LED and MD5 calculation.